Iguazio nabs $33M to bring big data edge analytics to IoT, finance and other enterprises

 Others in this vein include LiveStories, which is building a data ingestion, analytics, and visualization platform specifically aimed at civic organizations that might otherwise lack the in-house ability to do this kind of work themselves.
 Element AI, meanwhile, is ambitiously building an “incubator” aimed at both smaller startups that touch one of the many aspects of AI, and enterprises that want to have better access to that tech, to help them meet somewhere in the middle.
 Like Iguazio, both have raised funding in recent weeks to build out their services to meet demand.

-Notably, the founding team at Iguazio have a strong track record when it comes to building tech companies and exiting them.
+Notably, the founding team at Iguazio have a strong history when it comes to building tech companies and exiting them.
 Another co-founder is Yaron Segev, who started and ran flash storage company XtremIO, which sold in 2012 for $430 million to data storage giant EMC.
 (Dell’s investment here comes via the EMC connection.)

 0